 3. Access to the Best Credit Cards

-High credit scores will afford you access to the most rewarding credit cards on the market, including those that offer the lowest interest rates and the best rewards, such as cashback offers, travel points, and other incentives.
-You are also more likely to be able to take advantage of introductory 0% APR purchase and balance-transfer offers.
-This can save you significant money over time.
+High credit scores will afford you access to the most rewarding credit cards on the market, including those that offer the lowest interest rates and the best rewards, such as cash back offers, travel points, and other incentives.
+You are also more likely to qualify for an introductory 0% APR purchase and balance transfer offers, which can translate to significant savings over time.